-Serbia, SEE: RES share in energy balance halted3.
-March 2015. / News Serbia Energy
+Serbia, SEE: RES share in energy balance halted, News Serbia Energy

 Development of renewable energy sources (RES), particularly wind farms and solar power plants, has been accelerated in the last few years in the region of South East Europe.
 RES had the highest growth rate so far In 2013th.
 The share of RES increases in the world, but in some countries comes to a standstill.
 The development largely depends on national support, and set limits for RES.